 His English-born wife, Rose Flynn, and infant son, James Thomas, joined him in Cincinnati within the next couple years.
 The couple had six more children (including my ancestor, Mayme) before Rose died in 1899 and James in 1914.

 Likewise, my own research in Irish records was mostly fruitless.
 Civil registration didn’t begin until a few years after James’ birth, and I couldn’t definitively find parish records with a potential hometown as broad as “Dublin.”
 With help from Claire Santry (the author of The Family Tree Irish Genealogy Guide), I had a lead—a clump of baptism records for “Corrigans” in St. Andrew’s parish in Dublin.
-Each Corrigan had a Patrick and a Catherine as parents, and among the entries were a James, baptized in 1854 (relatively close to my James), and a Mary, baptized in 1853.
+Each Corrigan had a Patrick and a Catherine as parents, and I also found entries for a James, baptized in 1854 (relatively close to my James), and a Mary, baptized in 1853.
 But without more proof, I couldn’t draw any conclusions.

 Remembering the principle of collateral research, I knew it was time to search more broadly.
 I started researching James and Rose’s six children who weren’t my direct-line ancestors: James Thomas (b.
 1880), Patrick (b.
 1882), William (b.
 1886), Thomas (b.
 1888), Rose Ann (b.
 1889), and Catharine (b.
 1892).

-For weeks, I searched WWI draft registration, federal census records, death certificates, Social Security claims, marriage records and all the birth records I could find online.
+For weeks, I searched WWI draft registrations, federal census records, death certificates, Social Security claims, marriage records and all the birth records I could find online.
 But none provided new information about my main line of Carrigans.
-I was losing hope, and came close to giving up.
+Losing hope, I came close to giving up.

 But then came a breakthrough in the 1930 census (see image above): James Thomas and his wife, Lillian, lived in the household of a “cousin,” a man named Thomas Hessian.
 Hessian?
 I’d never heard the name before, but I focused my research on the newcomer.
 Using his name and birth year, I found him with his brother and widowed mother (Irish-born Margaret Hessian) in the 1920 census.
-Skimming the record image, I was surprised to find James Thomas Carrigan and Lillian Carter listed on the same page, then unmarried and living in separate homes.
-James Thomas, Lillian and the Hessians were neighbors.
+To my surprise, I found James Thomas Carrigan and Lillian Carter listed on the same page, then unmarried and living in separate homes.
+The page had James Thomas, Lillian and the Hessians as neighbors.
 But could the relationship run deeper?
 Could the Hessians be Carrigans?
 And if so, could they provide the connection to the old country that I’ve been looking for?